plasticuproject/reasons/README.md

 "https://discordapp.com/oauth2/authorize?client_id=<YOUR_BOT_CLIENT_ID_GOES_HERE>&scope=bot" <br />

 ## Usage
-When bot is active in server, just type "$inspire".
+When bot is active in server, just type "$inspire". <br />
+or type "xmas" for a Christmas themed message.